-4.2.3 JitterBug
+4.2.4 JitterBug

-Our third set of experiments investigates how our detection tests perform against JitterBug [20].
+Our fourth set of experiments investigates how our detection tests perform against JitterBug [3].
 JitterBug is a passive covert timing channel, so no additional traffic is generated to transmit information.
 Instead, JitterBug manipulates the inter-packet delays of existing legitimate traffic.
-The timing-window w, which determines the maximum delay that JitterBug adds, is set at 20 milliseconds, as suggested by Shah et al. [20].
-The average inter-packet delay of the original SSH traffic is 1.264 seconds, whereas, with JitterBug, the average inter-packet delay is 1.274 seconds.
-In addition, while 20 milliseconds might be noticeable with other protocols, SSH traffic has a small proportion of short inter-packet delays, i.e., few inter-packet delays less than 100 milliseconds, which makes JitterBug harder to detect in this part of the distribution.
+The timing-window w, which determines the maximum delay that JitterBug adds, is set at 20 milliseconds, as suggested by Shah et al. [3].
+The average interpacket delay of the original SSH traffic is 1.264 seconds, whereas, with JitterBug, the average inter-packet delay is 1.274 seconds.
+In addition, while 10 milliseconds on average might be noticeable with other protocols, SSH traffic has a small proportion of short inter-packet delays, i.e., only about 20% of inter-packet delays are less than 30ms in the training set.
 Therefore, because of having legitimate traffic as a base and only slightly increasing the inter-packet delays, JitterBug is able to retain much of the original correlation from the legitimate traffic.
 Moreover, by slightly increasing the inter-packet delays, JitterBug only slightly affects the original shape.
 Thus, JitterBug has similar shape and regularity to legitimate traffic.